boarpig/mul_per/README.md

 # Calculating multiplicative persistence

+This is just for fun exploration based on [Numberphile video](https://www.youtube.com/watch?v=Wim9WJeDTHQ).
+In the end there is not much to do since 11 steps is all you're going to get ever on current home computers.
+This code is just code analogy of doodles on a notebook

+## Some theory.

 Following is a direct quote from Wikipedia:

 For a radix of 10, there is thought to be no number with a multiplicative persistence > 11: this is known to be true for numbers up to 10^20000.